5 min read

 - IBM Qiskit — open-source quantum development kit https://qiskit.org

-- Google Cirq – Python library for programing quantum computers https://quantumai.google/cirq
+- Google Cirq — Python library for programming quantum computers https://quantumai.google/cirq

-Digital transformation would not slow down, new emerging technologies would be adopted across industries.
-If you want to be ready for next wave of digital transformation, it is a good time to learn some basics about quantum computing.
+Digital transformation would not slow down; new emerging technologies would be adopted across industries.
+If you want to be ready for the next wave of digital transformation, it is an excellent time to learn some basics about quantum computing.